 Granite Belt Retreat and Brewery

-As one of the dreamiest Granite Belt accommodation options, Granite Belt Retreat is a unique accommodation options at a brewery in Stanthorpe.
+As one of the dreamiest Granite Belt accommodation options, Granite Belt Retreat is a unique accommodation option at a brewery in Stanthorpe.
 They offer really unique cozy cabins set amongst 30 acres of bushland.
 Kicking back in these dreamy cabins is the perfect way to relax at the end of a day exploring the area.
 It’s also a bonus to have the brewery on your doorstep for a beer and a meal.

 Atricom